 - Upper Falls to Camp 4: 3.5 miles

 Upper McCloud Falls

-Getting to Upper McCloud Falls is as simple as parking in the paved lot then walking a short distance to a viewing platform 90 feet above the falls.
-Water jets out of a small opening and opens up like mainy named fairy or feather falls throughout the United States.
+Getting to Upper McCloud Falls is as simple as parking in the paved lot and then walking a short distance to a viewing platform 90 feet above the falls.
+Water jets out of a small opening and opens up as the commonly named fairy or feather falls throughout the United States.
 This is not a recommended swimming spot, as it is dangerous to climb up or down the basalt rocks here.

 Middle McCloud Falls